 Though spirits were high on the plant floor, the strikers made several tactical errors that would soon spell disaster.
 They didn’t close the entire shop, and many workers came into work anyway during the strike.
 They agreed to leave the plant for negotiations, effectively ending the sit-down.
 And even when they returned to their occupation of the plant, the strikers failed to make plans for the huge quantity of milk that would sit idle during the strike.

 The milk—critical to the chocolate that made Hershey’s one of the most famous brands in America—was provided by local farmers.
-Now, 240,000 quarts of it—enough milk to fill over 1,600 bathtubs—stood spoiling on the factory floor.
+Now, 240,000 quarts of it—enough milk to fill more than 1,600 bathtubs—stood spoiling on the factory floor.
 In town, opinion began to split between unionists and those loyal to Hershey.
 Crowds of anti-strike protestors gathered at rallies, many of them farmers whose livelihoods depended on the factory.

 After five days of the sit-in, chaos broke out on April 7.
 Thousands of farmers, joined by loyal employees, stormed the factory and assaulted the strikers with fists, shoes, clubs, improvised weapons and even ice picks.
 As The New York Times put it, it was a spontaneous action organized by angry farmers who administered “the indignity, not to say the physical pain, of an old-fashioned walloping” before quickly leaving the scene to tend to their fields and cows.